yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/docs/subtask4_deployability.md

 ## Deployment Readiness Checklist
 1. **Forward Validation** – Replay Oct–Nov 2025 (and beyond) for base, TCN, blender using the deployable gate; keep base/blender at equity ≥1.2 with turnover deviations <±25 % of baseline and either widen the TCN mask or document a fallback so it no longer idles.
 2. **Inference Parity** – Integrate manifest gates + feature lists into the live adapter, add regression tests that compare `training/infer.py` outputs against `report.json` KPIs.
-3. **Monitoring Hooks** – Instrument equity, turnover, gate activation rate, RSS coverage, and probability σ.
+3. **Monitoring Hooks** – Instrument equity, turnover, gate activation rate, RSS coverage, probability σ, and the recorded `gate_smoothing_stride`.
 Alert when:
    - Gate coverage leaves ±2× band for two consecutive days
    - RSS minute spike share <5e-4 or audit `passed=false`
    - Probability σ <0.03 on any validation month